AWS platform Stax hires new executives and plans to expand into New Zealand and South East Asia

 Davinia Simon has joined the company to take up the role of head of sales and growth markets.
 As the former head of channel and alliances for Australia and New Zealand at AWS, Simon will develop the Stax go to market strategy and partner program.

-In addition, Amanda Iwasaki has been appointed from Versent as head of operations, while Prayna Prasad joins from Fujitsu and Macquarie Data Centres as head of marketing.
+In addition, Amanda Iwasaki has been appointed from Versent as head of operations, while Prayna Prasad joins from Fujitsu and Macquarie Data Centers as head of marketing.

 Thor Essman will support the company full-time as its co-founder and newly appointed managing director.
 While Essman remains chairman of the board of directors at Versent, he will work closely with Stax co-founder and chief product officer James Coxon to build the Stax brand and attract further funding and talent to help the business scale.